shrijitmore/passkey-lazorkit-demo/README.md

 This demo uses **USDC-Dev** by default, which is compatible with Phantom and most Devnet wallets.

-#### Why does Phantom show "Failed to generate a valid transaction"?
+#### Why Phantom Shows "Failed to generate a valid transaction"

-Solana requires an **Associated Token Account (ATA)** to exist before receiving SPL tokens.
-Your LazorKit smart wallet is a PDA (Program Derived Address), and external wallets cannot create the ATA for you.
+**The Issue:** Solana requires an **Associated Token Account (ATA)** to exist before receiving SPL tokens.
+Your LazorKit smart wallet is a PDA (Program Derived Address), and external wallets cannot create the ATA for you—you need to create it first.

 #### How to receive USDC: